 The First Visit to a Specialist

-In preparation for the visit, you may want to read some information on your disease, if you already know what type of cancer you have.
+In preparation for the visit, you may want to read some information on your disease.
 You will be better able to ask questions and understand the healthcare team if you have some basic knowledge about the disease.
 Visit OncoLink's cancer types menu to read about a particular type of cancer.
 Other good websites for basic information are the National Cancer Institute and the American Cancer Society.
 If you do not have access to the Internet, ask a friend or family member to print something from the Internet for you, visit your local library or call the American Cancer Society (800- ACS -2345).
-As you learn more about the disease, questions may come up.
-Make a list of these questions and bring them to your appointments, this holds true throughout treatment and follow-up.
-This way, you are sure not to get home and realize you forgot to ask about something that had been bugging you.
+As you learn more about the disease and treatments, you will likely have many questions.
+Make a list of these questions and bring them to your appointments.
+Keep doing this throughout your treatment.
+It is a great way to be prepared and organized for your appointments.

 - Forward all of your recent medical records including operative reports, pathology reports, and radiology reports to your oncologist, or bring copies with you.

-- Make sure you have any necessary referrals prior to the appointment.
+- Make sure you have any necessary referrals from your primary care provider before the appointment.

-- Make sure the doctor's office has received all of the necessary information prior to your visit if you had things mailed to them.
+- Make sure the provider's office has received all of the necessary information prior to your visit if you had things mailed to them.
 It is best to call a day or 2 ahead in case they have not been received and you need to pick things up.
+If the office has a navigator, they can be a great point of contact to make sure everything has been received prior to your appointment.

 - Bring a list of all of your medications and any allergies to medications.